Simple Grilled Maple Mustard Chicken offers a tangy-sweet bite that pairs well with all your favorite summer side dishes.

 Versatility goes a long way.

-As for versatility on the dinner table, I present Grilled Mustard-Maple Chicken.
-The mustard-maple glaze cleverly crosses traditional culinary boundaries.
+As for versatility on the dinner table, I present Grilled Maple Mustard Chicken.
+The maple-mustard glaze cleverly crosses traditional culinary boundaries.
 It’s sweet, spicy, bold and savory, and it can boost the flavor of almost anything!

 It complements bone-in chicken and breasts, pork loin and chops, ham, fatty fish such as salmon or trout, and even beef (although I would reduce the amount of maple syrup if using it with beef).

-I usually prefer to grill bone-in chicken because it makes the skin crispy, leaves the meat very moist, and produces lovely grill marks.
+I usually prefer to grill bone-in chicken for this Maple Mustard Chicken recipe because it makes the skin crispy, leaves the meat very moist, and produces lovely grill marks.
 Yet another versatile aspect of this dish is that it’s just as good BAKED.

 Simply slather with the glaze first and pop in the oven for 45 minutes.